 #> 5 5 22

-external_threads for a parallel IPC query, register the UDF
+parallel ipc query, register the UDF explicitly with

 Cleanup